 Note – Roasting is the key here.
 Over roasting will lead to somewhat bitter tasting halwa.
 Also, ensure you roast it on lowest heat and stirring it continuously else the flour will burn.

 Note – Use two cups of water for a crumbly texture of halwa and two & a half cups of water if you like the consistency loose and smooth.

 Note – Once I heat the water, I add cardamom powder to it.
 Also, feel free to add some milk or water while reheating the halwa.

-Note – The color of the halwa that you make might vary, in comparison to mine, since it is dependent on the color of the jaggery being used.
+Note – The colour of the halwa that you make might vary, in comparison to mine, since it is dependent on the colour of the jaggery being used.